JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

 ## Our Goals
 Our aim is for the **DynamicalSystems.jl** ecosystem to be a useful and powerful companion for students and scientists working on chaos and nonlinear dynamics.

-One of a major goals of this ecosystem is to be completely transparent as to what is going on "under the hood".
-In scientific research, you never want to use *black boxes*, e.g. functions that give a result without telling you how it was calculated. **DynamicalSystems.jl** battles this in 3 ways:

-1. It is written entirely in Julia, making the source code clear and easy to understand for even novice users.
-2. Almost every documentation string gives
-   **direct references to the original papers** where the algorithm is taken from, in case some users don't understand (or simply don't want to read) the source code.
-For example, the documentation string of [`lyapunovs`](@ref) will cite relevant publications for the definition and computation of the lyapunov spectrum.
-3. Documentation strings
-   for exported names have summarized descriptions of the algorithms (whenever it is possible).

-Another major goal is to offer code that is concise, intuitive, performant and **general**.
+Our goals with this package can be summarized in the following three:

-All functions work just as well with *any* `DynamicalSystem`, whether it is a simple continuous chaotic system, like the Lorenz attractor, or a high dimensional discrete map like 20 coupled standard maps!
+1. Be concise, intuitive, and general.
+All functions we offer work just as well with any system, whether it is a simple continuous chaotic system, like the Lorenz attractor [@Lorenz1963], or a high dimensional discrete map like coupled standard maps [@Kantz1988].
+2. Be accurate, reliable and performant.
+3. Be transparent with respect to what is happening "under the hood", i.e. be clear about exactly what each function call does.
+We take care of this aspect in many ways; by being well-documented, giving references to scientific papers and having clear source code.

 For example, provided you have first defined a [`DynamicalSystem`](definition/general) (which simply reduces to writing a function for the equations of motion),